area9innovation/fast/mini/readme.md

 		++x;
 	}

-Consider to add `while` and mutable variables to BExp, so we could explicitly represent this.
+Consider to add `while` and mutable variables to BExp or Back, so we could explicitly represent this.

 # Appendix